ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-button/readme.md

 It can be confusing and frustrating for users to expect a button to trigger an action, and then they are redirected to a new page.

-## Technical Note: Label Fallback and SSR
+## Technical Note: Label Fallback and SSR (Server-Side Rendering)

-If no `label` prop is provided, the component will attempt to fall back to the text content placed between the opening and closing tags.
-This fallback works in the browser, but may not be populated during Server-Side Rendering (SSR), which can result in a blank button label.
+The Ontario Button component supports two ways of defining labels:

+- Via the `label` prop (as a string)
+- Via slotted children placed between the component's opening and closing tags

+While both approaches work in the browser, only the `label` prop is reliably rendered during Server-Side Rendering (SSR).

-> Recommended for SSR:
+> **Recommended for SSR:**
+>
+> During SSR, fallback content using `host.textContent` is not reliably available.
+This is why it is recommended to pass the button content through the `label` prop.
+Eg:
+>
+> ```html
-> `<ontario-button label="Click me" />`
+> <ontario-button label="Click me"></ontario-button>

-> Avoid relying solely on inner text during SSR:
-> `<ontario-button>Click me</ontario-button>`
+> ```

 <!-- Auto Generated Below -->